jimktrains/k4/README.md

 `:=` denotes a definition

-`{}` denotes a type parameter and is something known at compile time.
+`{}` denotes a type parameter and is something known at compile time and will require a new version of the function

+`<>` denotes a type parameter and is something known at compile time and will not require a new version of the function (but could).

+For instance, `{}` is used to determine the type of a parameters and variables and `<>` could be the length of an array or the number of iterations a function requires.
+Length of an array will need to be `{}` for allocation, but for a function that is looping over the array, `<>` will work.

+(I'm not entirly sold on the above concept yet.)

 ## `require`